nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 I used `gif-screencast`&nbsp;[^fn:11] to record many of the animations found on this page.

-{{< figure src="org-web-tools-read-as-org.gif" >}}
+{{< figure src="./attachments/how-i-org-in-2024/org-web-tools-read-as-org.gif" width="100%" >}}

-I used org-download to facilitate dragging things onto my buffer to attach them and downloading files (usually images) as attachments.
+I used `org-download`&nbsp;[^fn:12]to facilitate dragging things onto my buffer to attach them and downloading files (usually images) as attachments.
 It provided a screenshot tool but I didn't tend to use it.

+I occasionally used some [elisp from sachachua's](https://sachachua.com/blog/2021/04/org-mode-insert-youtube-video-with-separate-captions/)&nbsp;[^fn:13]blog to download youtube videos with their transcripts.

 ## Retrieval {#retrieval}